alexnathanson/ACC_project3/README.md

 # ACC_project3 - A NYT Headline Sonifier

-Enter a word to search and it will return and play the 10 most recent articles on that topic.
+Mode 0: Enter a word to search and it will return and sonify the 10 most recent headlines on that topic.

+Mode 1: Enter a word to search and it will return and sonify the hits for a given time period.

 NY Times Article Search API info